tasmi/tasmi.github.io/_pages/advising.md

 4 | Toni Schmidt (2021, MSc Thesis): Theoretical Potential of Former, Present, and Hypothetical Optical Spaceborne Sensors for the Differentiation of Plastics Using Hyperspectral Analysis

-3 | Kittipon Wutthimetheekul (2021, Msc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)
+3 | Kittipon Wutthimetheekul (2021, MSc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)

 2 | Ariane Müting (2020, MSc Thesis): Generating high-resolution DEMs from tri-stereo satellite imagery: A geomorphologic case study in the Quebrada del Toro, NW Argentina